-No Interest Loan Schemes (NILS) are for people on a low income who are unable to qualify for other affordable finance and who need a household item to improve their health or wellbeing.
-The loan is typically between $300 and $1200, and might be used for whitegoods, furniture, medical appliances or other essential items.
-Generally you must be able to repay the loan over 12-18 months.
+No Interest Loan Schemes (NILS) are for people on a low income who don’t qualify for other affordable credit and who need a household item to improve their health or wellbeing.
+You can borrow up to $1500 to buy whitegoods, furniture, medical appliances or other essential items.
+Generally you must be able to repay the loan over 12–18 months.

 NILS are provided by a number of charitable organisations.
-To find your nearest NILS provider, visit Good Shepherd Microfinance at nils.com.au/find, or call 13 64 57.
+To find your nearest NILS provider, visit Good Shepherd.

 In Australia, you usually need to be at least 55 years old and retired before you can access your superannuation (super).
-However, you can access some or all of your super early in particular circumstances, such as to pay for medical treatment or due to severe financial hardship.
+You can, however, access your super early in particular circumstances, such as to pay for medical treatment or due to severe financial hardship.

-You can access your super early only in certain circumstances, including if you:
+Aged under 55 – you can access your super early only in some circumstances, including if you:

 - need the money to pay for medical treatment, or transport to and from medical treatment for yourself or a dependant

-- have to make home modifications for your disability
+- have to make changes to your home for your disability

 - need to pay palliative care, funeral, burial or cremation costs